AIRSHOW-Qatar Airways orders 10 Boeing 777-8X jets, four 777F freighters

 The orders, which are all firm contracts, are worth a total of $4.8 billion at list prices.

-Announcing the deal at Paris Airshow, Qatar Airways Chief Executive Akbar Al Baker took a swipe at the head of U.S. carrier Delta Airlines, which has accused Qatar Airways and other major Gulf carriers of receiving huge subsidies, a charge they deny.
+Announcing the deal at the air show, Qatar Airways Chief Executive Akbar Al Baker took a swipe at the head of U.S. carrier Delta Airlines, which has accused Qatar Airways and other major Gulf carriers of receiving huge subsidies -- a charge they deny.

 * Yahoo faces SEC probe over massive data breaches that focuses on whether company appropriately disclosed them to investors - CNBC, citing DJ